This is a list of Apps that are highly essential in keeping my life organized and interesting – and they might help you too.

 3. Canva

-Canva is the easiest to use graphic design tool and photo-editing platform with free access to a variety of design layouts.
+Canva is the easiest to use graphic design tool and photo-editing platform with free access to various design layouts.
 It is used to create custom graphics and high-quality photos.

-It is a very efficient tool that can make think you are a talented graphic designer when you’re just starting out.
-I use it for website and social media graphics, and to learn illustrations and infographics.
+It is a very efficient tool that can make you think you are a talented graphic designer when you’re just starting.
+I use it for the website and social media graphics and to learn illustrations and infographics.

-What sold me was the story told of the CEO Melanie Perkins on the How I built this Podcast who started her Canva journey at 19.
-She is now 31 and her success and creativity speak for itself.
+What sold me was the story told of the CEO Melanie Perkins, on the How I built this Podcast, who started her Canva journey at 19.
+She is now 31, and her success and creativity speak for themselves.
 At the time, I was struggling to create an infographic.

 Key Features